Andrea C Tricco MSc (Epidemiology), PhD (Population Health)

 Given my interest in rapid reviews, my research program also focuses on responding to the needs of decision-makers through knowledge synthesis.
 I have conducted knowledge synthesis at the international (World Health Organization), national (Health Canada), provincial (Ontario Ministry of Health and Long-term Care), and local (Toronto Central Local Health Integrated Network) levels.

 - PhD, 2009 Population Health, University of Ottawa

 - MSc, 2004 Epidemiology, University of Toronto

 - BHSc (Honours), 2002 Health Sciences, University of Western Ontario

-Scientist, Knowledge Translation Program of the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+Scientist and Director of the Knowledge Synthesis Team, Knowledge Translation Program of the Li Ka Shing Knowledge Institute of St. Michael’s Hospital

 Primary Teaching Responsibilities

 - Instructor of directed reading systematic review course (CHL7001H F6)

 - Guest lecturer in Scientific Overviews in Epidemiology and Doctoral Seminar Series in Epidemiology

 Honours & Awards